 Can term loans be used to refinance debt?

-Yes, term loans are commonly used to consolidate or refinance existing business obligations into a structured monthly payment.
+Yes, term loans are commonly used to consolidate or refinance existing obligations into a structured monthly payment.

 What if I don’t qualify for a term loan?